The best 100-400mm lenses in 2025: which is the best super-telephoto zoom for you?

 Reasons to avoid

-As we mentioned, this Canon 100-400mm lens is about 50% heavier than the competing Sigma version – and what's more, it's almost three times as expensive.
+This Canon 100-400mm lens is about 50% heavier than the competing Sigma version that I've also included (as the best value option) – and what's more, it's almost three times as expensive.
 So, what does all that extra weight and cash actually get you?

-Well, this Mark II version is extensively redesigned from its predecessor, ditching the questionable trombone-style push-pull zoom mechanism in favour of a more conventional twist ring.
-More importantly though, the optical design has been updated for greater sharpness, which is impressive throughout the zoom range.
-In our lab tests we found a little drop-off towards the outer end of the zoom, but it was still very impressive.
+Well, this Mark II version is extensively redesigned from its predecessor, ditching the questionable trombone-style push-pull zoom mechanism in favor of a more conventional twist ring.
+More importantly, though, the optical design has been updated for greater sharpness, which is impressive throughout the zoom range.
+I found a little drop-off in sharpness towards the outer end of the zoom, but it was still very impressive.

 Then there's also the high-tech ASC (Air Sphere Coating), which effectively reduces ghosting and flare for a sharper image, as well as dirt-repellent fluorine coatings on the front and rear elements.
-It's a third of an f/stop faster than the Sigma, which may isn't a huge amount of difference, but could be handy in a low-light situation.
+It's a third of an f-stop faster than the Sigma, which isn't a huge amount of difference but could be handy in a low-light situation.

 Image stabilization is uprated to four-stop effectiveness, with different modes for static and panning shots, and an option to only apply the effect during exposure, making it easier to track moving subjects in the viewfinder.